FistofSabin/FistofSabin/README.md

 - 👋 Hi, I’m @FistofSabin
-- 👀 I’m interested in C, Embedded Systems
+- 👀 Interested in C, Embedded Systems
-- 🌱 I’m currently learning ARM Programming
+- 🌱 Dealing with ARM Programming

 <!---
 FistofSabin/FistofSabin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.